richardnadj/rekaf/README.md

 ### Changelog ###

+**Version 0.8.1**
+Fixed event rekaf.opened.
+Was not previously firing.

 **Version 0.8.0**
 Added a new property so that you don't have to use a screen to listen for when to close the list.
 Added touch listeners.